-Upon loss of significant influence over the associate or joint control over the joint venture, the Group measures and recognizes any retained investment at its fair value.
+Upon loss of significant influence over the associate or joint control over the joint venture and it becomes a financial asset, the Group measures and recognizes any retained investment at its fair value.
 Any difference between the carrying amount of the associate or joint venture upon loss of significant influence or joint control and the fair value of the retained investment and proceeds from disposal is recognized in profit or loss.